spatie/ray/docs/usage/ruby.md

 ### Display the class name of an object

-To quickly send the class name of an object to ray, use the `class_anem` function.
+To quickly send the class name of an object to ray, use the `class_name` function.

 ```ruby
 ray.class_name(anything)